ELanning/beginner-to-intermediate-react/README.md

 Refactoring rarely modified or used code is effort better spent elsewhere.
 Not every component or function needs to be a work of art.
 Throwing a few functions into a small local module named `utils.ts` is rarely a long term maintenance issue, provided the code is refactored as necessary.
 However, a massively tangled global module may be a different story.

 Another important consideration is project size and complexity.
-Best practices for larger projects many not be applicable with prototypes or simple projects.
+Best practices for larger projects may not be applicable with prototypes or simple projects.
 If a programmer is only familiar with smaller, less complex projects, many of these recommendations will rightfully come across as needless or overly complicating.

 ### Component Design and Boolean Props